Be-Secure/BeSLab/Roadmap.md

 Usage Scenarios (Reasons to deploy/use/participate in BeS Community):

 Discover vulnerabilities (OSSPoI)
+Deep detection of a specific issues (unknown vulnerabilities) Security compliance and assessments
 Set up your own BeSLab environment
 Submit new BeS Environments
 Submit new BeS Playbooks